rhit-naikv/farcode/README.md

 The application uses:
 - LangChain for LLM orchestration
-- Custom secure file tools for system interaction
+- LangChain community file tools for system interaction
 - DuckDuckGo search integration for web queries
 - In-memory session storage for conversation history
 - Typer for command-line interface